bueltge/Drafts-Feed/readme.md

 # Drafts Feed
-WordPress Plugin, that add a new Feed for drafts and a dashbaord widget to list all drafts from all authors.
+WordPress Plugin, that add a new Feed for drafts and a dashboard widget to list all drafts from all authors.

 ## Description
-We are already working with four authors at WPEngineer – so it's quite useful to have a feed for drafts and everybody can look at it.
+We are already working with four authors at [WPEngineer](http://wpengineer.com) – so it's quite useful to have a feed for drafts and everybody can look at it.
 If someone is writing a new post and saves as draft everybody get immediately notified via feed.

 There is also the possibility to get notified via email, but I thought it's more convenient to let everybody know about new drafts through our feed reader.
 That's why I checked out how to create your own feed.
 With the help of the loop you can do quite a lot, as you can see in our previous post „Customize Your WordPress-Feeds“.